phungvansyhb/System_Operation_Project/Readme.md

- #  This project for System Operation in HUST
+# This project for System Operation assignment by prof.Tien

-# Owner : Phùng Văn Sỹ
+# Owner : Phùng Văn Sỹ - 20172796

-# To run project :
- + Open with Clion Editor , i'm config full in Cmake file
- + Open folder in terminal (you msut have gcc compiler , make sure check gcc -v) then type `$gcc thread_mutex.c -lpthread`  ;
-    `./a/out`
+# Environment:
+  + unbutu 18.04 ;
+  + gcc 7.5.0;
+  + mailutils , postfix
+  + CLion IDE

- # result
+# Result
    see **thread.png** in folder

- # if you want to edit create a request, pls !
+# If you want to edit create a request, pls !